Anne Anastasi

 Anne Anastasi (December 19, 1908 – May 4, 2001) was an American psychologist best known for her pioneering development of psychometrics.
 Her generative work, Psychological Testing, remains a classic text in which she drew attention to the individual being tested and therefore to the responsibilities of the testers.
 She called for them to go beyond test scores, to search the assessed individual's history to help them to better understand their own results and themselves.

 Known as the test guru, Anastasi focused on what she believed to be the appropriate use of psychometric tests.
 As stated in an obituary, "She made major conceptual contributions to the understanding of the manner in which psychological development is influenced by environmental and experiential factors.
 Her writings have provided incisive commentary on test construction and the proper application of psychological tests."
 According to Anastasi, such tests only revealed what the test-taker knows at the time; they did not explain test scores.
 In addition, any psychometric measurement must take into account that aptitude is context-dependent.
 Anastasi stressed the importance of the role of the tester to correctly select, conduct, and evaluate tests.

 She was president of the American Psychological Association (APA) in 1972, the third ever woman to be elected.
-In 1984, she was given the American Psychological Foundation's Gold Medal.
+In 1984, she was given the American Psychological Foundation's gold medal.
 In 1987, she was awarded the National Medal of Science.

 Family and education

-Anne Anastasi was born on December 19, 1908 in New York City to Anthony Anastasi and Theresa Gaudiosi Anastasi.
+Anne Anastasi was born on December 19, 1908, in New York City to Anthony Anastasi and Theresa Gaudiosi Anastasi.
 Her father died when she was a baby, and his family did not remain in contact.
 She grew up with her mother, her mother's brother, and her grandmother.
 Theresa supported the family, eventually working for the Italian newspaper Il Progresso.
 Anne was homeschooled by her grandmother until sixth grade.
 After brief periods in public and preparatory schools, she entered Barnard College at age 15.
 Her interests in mathematics and psychology.
 She graduated from Barnard College with a bachelor's degree at age 20 in 1928, and completed a PhD at Columbia University in 1930.

 Anastasi was hired by Harry Hollingworth to teach at Barnard, where she remained from 1930 to 1939.
 She worked at Queens College, City University of New York from 1939 to 1947, becoming chair of the department.
 She worked at Fordham University from 1947 to 1979, serving as chair from 1968 to 1974.
-She retired as a full professor in 1979, and became a professor emeritus.
+She retired as a full professor in 1979, and became a professor emerita.